taylorcree27/Mapping-Floods-Using-CYGNSS-Data/README.md

 revisit time could allow for post-disaster hydrologic dynamics, particularly in coastal areas/wetlands, to be monitored more extensively than is possible at present.

-## About this template

-This template was generated as an example for how to format and upload project code to github.
-Remember that uploading your code can be an interative process - it doesn't have to be perfect the first time!
-First focus on getting your code online, then move onto progressively organizing the code.
-Once you reach the cleaning stage some things to look for include:

-- Make sure each chunk of code has a comment or markdown explanation of what is happening in the code
-- Delete code that isn't ever used.
-It can be hard (emotionally), but it helps the code you are using be more useful.
-- Break your project code into a few different notebooks by analysis step and name them starting with a number.
-For example: `01_preprocessing.ipynb`, `02_timeseries_analysis.ipynb` and `03_visualization.ipynb`.
-- Keep seperate folders for code and figures

-To get even deeper into code cleaning, check out the [Good Research Code Handbook](https://goodresearch.dev/index.html).

-Some notes:
-- If you are using satellite images as part of your analysis they may be too large to upload to github.
-In that case simply upload your code.